ricky-lv426/data_spec_demo/data-specification.md

 ## Scripts

 See [Scripts documentation](scripts/README.md) — detailed usage and assumptions for the scripts in the `scripts/` folder.
-This file is included in the published site and linked here for convenience.